hammondeggs/buckets/README.md

 Next, select the USER MODULATION EFFECTS tab on the librarian, and press Receive ALL to upload your existing user oscillators.
 Now, drag and drop the requisite file to an available slot in the librarian :
  - for minilogue xd users, please use buckets.mnlgxdunit
- - for prologue users, please use buckets_BETA_UNTESTED.prlgunit for now, please note this has NOT been tested on a prologue yet.
+ - for prologue users, please use buckets.prlgunit for now, please note this has NOT been tested on a prologue yet.

- *Remember, the prologue version has not been tested on an actual prologue yet.*

-You should now see buckets V1.00-1 listed in your user modulation effects.
+You should now see buckets V1.01-1 listed in your user modulation effects.
 Press "Send All" under USER OSC / FX to send all of your user oscillator / effects to your synthesizer.

 *please note if you do not do this correctly you may run the risk of losing data.
 As always, backup, backup, backup!*